Skip to article frontmatterSkip to article content

 ICESat-2 laser configuration (from Smith and others, 2019)

-We will use what we learned in the SWOT HR data access tutorial to compare the SWOT
+We will use what we learned in the SWOT HR data access tutorial to compare the SWOT_L2_HR_Raster_100m product to ICESat-2’s Land Ice Height, Version 7 (ATL06) over a rift on Bach Ice Shelf.

-search method, we use a specific granule of SWOT data found using Earthdata search based on it being a high quality pass when we plot it.
-For comparison, we search for all ICESAT-2 tracks in a specified bounding box and manually pick one ICESat-2 track that intersects the SWOT swath at our region of interest.
+To demonstrate different earthaccess search methods, we search for a specific granule of SWOT data found using Earthdata search and we search for all ICESAT-2 tracks in a specified bounding box and manually pick one ICESat-2 track that intersects the SWOT swath at our region of interest.

 # --- Pip Install a few packages that are not in the default CryoCloud environment: ---